glnmario/glnmario.github.io/index.md

 -->

 ## News
-- I am looking for student projects/theses to supervise.
-Get in touch!
+- I am looking for semester projects and theses to supervise.
+Get in touch! ([Here](https://docs.google.com/document/d/1obTmJjmrnVzVCPtUIPV_KOyfVXR_WNZFoco-qd2ChN4/edit?usp=sharing) are some ideas, please ask for access permissions.)
 - I kind of started a blog and [my first blog post](blog/post1) is out!
 - I am giving a keynote at the EMNLP Workshop on Computational Approaches to Historical Language Change ([LChange'23](https://www.changeiskey.org/event/2023-emnlp-lchange/))
 - New article on Nature Machine Intelligence: [_A taxonomy and review of generalization research in NLP_](https://www.nature.com/articles/s42256-023-00729-y)